Cleaner fish: Mimicry

 Mimic species have evolved body forms, patterns, and colors which imitate other species to gain a competitive advantage.
 One of the most studied examples of mimicry on coral reefs is the relationship between the aggressive mimic Plagiotremus rhinorhynchos (the bluestriped fangblenny) and the cleaner wrasse model Labroides dimidiatus.
 By appearing like L. dimidiatus, P. rhinorhynchos is able to approach and then feed on the tissue and scales of client fish while posing as a cleaner.
 The presence of the cleaner mimic, P. rhinorhynchos, reduces the foraging success of the cleaner model L. dimidiatus.
-P. rhinorhynchos feeds by eating the tissue and scales of client fish, making client fish much more cautious while at cleaning stations.
 More aggressive mimics have a greater negative impact on the foraging rate and success of the cleaner fish.
 When mimics appear in higher densities relative to cleaners, there is a significant decline in the success rate of the cleaner fish.
 The effects of the mimic/model ratio are susceptible to dilution, whereby an increase in client fish allows both the mimics and the models to have more access to clients, thus limiting the negative effects that mimics have on model foraging success.

-Similar species also include Plagiotremus tapeinosoma (the Mimic blenny), Aspidontus.